PhilippGatzka-swt/AddressbookFX/README.md

 # Tasks
 ## Easy
-* Add new data to the task class
+* Add a new attribute to the task class
+	* Add the attribute to the class
+	* Extend the fxml layout to support a checkbox with the tag 'Important'
+	* Add the attribute to the task object when writing the form values to the object
-* Add a 'clear all' button and its functionality
+* Add a new 'Clear all' button to the file menu in the menubar
+	* Add the button to the menu bar
+	* Create a new method 'clickDeleteAll' in the MainController
+	* Button removes all task objects and clears the file
-* Add log messages
+* Add log messages to the DataController when adding, removing or updating a task
-* Highlight task when its end date is close or reached

 ## Hard
-* Export data as CSV
+* Add a new way to export data into a CSV file
+	* Add the dependency for the OpenCSV libary
+	* Add the corresponding methods in the Datacontroller
+	* Add a new button to the File menu in the Menubar
-	* Add option to select between export methods
+		* This button opens a Dialog where the user can select between JSON and CSV export
 * Add a 'confirm delete' dialog to the delete function
-* Add file -> Set export path button and its functionality
+* Add a new button to the file menu in the menubar to set a specified export path